-Mindfulness Based Programs (MBPs) are evidence based programs that train participants in the cultivation of mindfulness in order to address the causes of human distress and the pathways to relieving it.
+Mindfulness Based Programs (MBPs) are evidence based mind-body programs that train participants in the cultivation of mindfulness in order to support wellbeing, address the causes of human distress, and offer pathways to relieving suffering.
 They are informed by theories and practices from contemplative traditions, science, medicine, psychology and education.

 The purpose of MBPs is to help participants develop a new relationship with experience characterized by present moment focus, decentering and an approach rather than an avoidance orientation.
 This supports the development of improved attentional, emotional and behavioral self-regulation, as well as positive qualities such as compassion, wisdom, equanimity.
 Participants are engaged in sustained and intensive training in mindfulness practices in an experiential inquiry-based learning process, including exercises to develop insight and understanding.
 The elements of the curriculum are adapted to fit specific populations and contexts.

 MBPs are designed to complement traditional medical and psychological treatments, not to replace them.
 They are therapeutic skill-building courses, but they are not therapy.
 Professionals who provide MBPs are required to fulfill specific training requirements including coursework, hands on experience, and mentoring.